kBeQ/SMX-Mod-Manager/README.md

 *   **Organize Your Mods:** Set up "Libraries" for your `Tracks`, `Suits`, & `Sounds`, and organize them with custom categories.
 *   **One-Click Install/Update:** Select one or more mods and push them to the emulator with a single click.
-*   **Rich Mod Previews:** The UI automatically validates mod folders and shows previews for textures and required files.
+*   **Rich Mod Previews:** The UI automatically validates mod `.zip` archives and shows previews for textures and required files.
 *   **Clean Up In-Game Mods:** The "On Device" tab lets you see and delete mods downloaded from the in-game browser.
 *   **Built-in ADB Console:** A console for power users to send custom commands directly to the emulator.
 *   **Game Launch Control:** Launch or force-stop the game directly from the tool.